“These things have I spoken unto you, that my joy might remain in you, and that your joy might be full.” (John 15:11)

 The word “fun” is never mentioned in the Bible, and “entertain” is used only in reference to being hospitable.
 Such activities as “reveling” and “playing” receive nothing except condemnation in the Scriptures (with the exception of little children at play).

 Actually, Christians can have something far better, more effective, and more lasting than fun and entertainment.
-In Christ, they can have heavenly joy!
-“A merry heart doeth good like a medicine," the Bible says (Proverbs 17:22), where the word for “merry” is more commonly translated as “joyful” or “rejoicing.”
+In Christ they can have heavenly joy!
+“A merry heart doeth good like a medicine” (Proverbs 17:22), where the word for “merry” is more commonly translated as “joyful” or “rejoicing.”

 While the Bible never mentions “fun,” it has many references to “joy” and “rejoicing.”
 Here are just a few.
-“Thy words were found, and I did eat them; and thy word was unto me the joy and rejoicing of my heart: for I am called by thy name, O Lord God of hosts” (Jeremiah 15:16).
-“Whom having not seen, ye love; in whom, though now ye see Him not, yet believing, ye rejoice with joy unspeakable and full of glory" (I Peter 1:8).
-“For the joy of the Lord is your strength” (Nehemiah 8:10).
+“Thy words were found, and I did eat them; and thy word was unto me the joy and rejoicing of my heart: for I am called by thy name, O LORD God of hosts” (Jeremiah 15:16).
+“Whom having not seen, ye love; in whom, though now ye see him not, yet believing, ye rejoice with joy unspeakable and full of glory” (1 Peter 1:8).
+“For the joy of the LORD is your strength” (Nehemiah 8:10).